-Once HDR images/videos are captured from the real world, or are synthesized using computer graphics, there is the need to store, distribute, and process these images.
-An uncompressed HDR pixel is represented using three single precision floating point numbers [Hou81], assuming three bands representing RGB.
+Once HDR images/videos are captured from the real world, or are synthesised using computer graphics, there is the need to store, distribute, and process these images.
+An uncompressed HDR pixel is represented using three single precision floating point numbers [Hou81], assuming three bands as for RGB colours.
 This means that a pixel uses 96 bits per pixel (bpp).
 Researchers have been working on compression methods to address the high demand on memory storage required for HDR content.

+The early compression methods proposed an efficient and compact representation of floating point numbers, the main

+Figure 1: The HDR pipeline in all its stages.
+Multiple exposure images are captured and combined obtaining an HDR image.
+Then this image is quantised, compressed, and stored on the hard disk.
+Further processing can be applied to the image.
+For example, areas of high luminance can be extracted and used to re-light a synthetic object.
+Finally, the HDR image or processed ones can be visualised using traditional LDR display technologies or native HDR monitors.

-The early compression methods proposed an efficient and compact representation of floating point numbers, the main formats are: RGBE/XYZE, LogLuv and half precision numbers.
-RGBE/XYZE [War91] is an implementation of floating point where the exponent of the floating point is shared between RGB or XYZ values assuming the exponents have a similar magnitude, achieving 32 bpp.
-LogLuv method [Lar98] separates luminance and chrominance where luminance is encoded in the logarithmic domain achieving 24/32 bpp.
-Finally, the OpenEXR file format [Ind09] uses half precision numbers, a 16-bit version of IEEE-754 standard [Hou81], maintaining an extremely high quality.
-LDR imaging compression methods have also been extended to HDR.
-For example, block truncation methods in separate luminance and chrominance colour spaces [MCHAM06, RAI06, SLWL08, RAI08, CAM08] were applied to HDR textures, achieving 8 bpp.
+formats are: RGBE/XYZE, LogLuv, and half precision numbers.
+RGBE/XYZE [War91] is an implementation of floating point where the exponent of the floating point is shared between RGB or XYZ values assuming the exponents have a similar magnitude.
+For this method the storage requirement is 32 bpp.
+LogLuv method [Lar98] proposed to separate luminance and chrominance where luminance is encoded in the logarithmic domain achieving 24/32 bpp.
+Finally, the OpenEXR file format [Ind02] proposed the use of half precision numbers, a 16-bit version of IEEE-754 standard [Hou81], maintaining the dynamic range in an extremely high quality.

+LDR Imaging compression methods have also been extended to HDR.
+For example, block truncation methods in separate luminance and chrominance colour spaces [MCHAM06, RAI06, SLWL08] were applied to HDR textures, achieving 8 bpp.
 Moreover, Wang et al. [WWS07] proposed a separated encoding for the HDR and LDR parts of a texture at 16 bpp.
-Other methods have been developed that exploit tone mapping, inverse tone mapping and LDR de facto standards.
-These methods are reviewed in Section 4.
+Other methods that exploit tone mapping, inverse tone mapping, and LDR de facto standards.
+They are reviewed in Section 4.